Cosmian/kms/documentation/docs/kmip_2_1/messages.md

 One could insert multiple requests in a single Message query.
 These requests are processed sequentially and simultaneously by the server.
-The requests wrapped into the batch items are totally independant.
+The requests wrapped into the batch items are totally independent.

 For each message request sent, a message response is returned, yielding a result status of the requested operation, and potentially associated result data or error messages.